interstitialRedirectModalTitle

 • We set our Open Weekend dates at the beginning of each new calendar year.

-• In an effort to expand our education and outreach opportunities throughout West Texas in 2024, we are hosting four Open Weekends at the Davis Mountains Preserve.
+• In an effort to expand our education and outreach opportunities throughout West Texas, we are hosting four Open Weekends at the Davis Mountains Preserve.
 This will allow TNC to offer public access to other West Texas Preserves throughout the year, including Marathon GrasslandsDiamond Y Spring and Sandia Springs.

-• Reservations are no longer required to attend Open Weekends; however, reservations are required to attend one of our guided day tours (please note our guided day tours have concluded for 2024).
+• Reservations are no longer required to attend Open Weekends; however, reservations are required to attend one of TNC's Davis Mountains Preserve guided day tours.

 • Sign up for our TNC Texas Nature News, “Like” The Nature Conservancy in Texas on Facebook or sign up for our email list by contacting kaylee.french@tnc.org.